Gambling in Ukraine: 2020 law

 On 14 July 2020 president Volodymyr Zelenskyy signed the Ukrainian law "On State Regulation of Organising and Conducting Gambling".
 Both local and foreign investors will have access to the market, only legal entities registered in Ukraine may become gambling operators.
 Gambling operators shall not be controlled by a Russian resident nor have a Russian person as a shareholder or Ultimate Beneficial Owner (UBO).
 Neither should they have shareholders registered in countries currently blacklisted by the Financial Action Task Force (FATF), in other words North Korea and Iran.

 In addition, a gambling operator must have a share capital of at least US$1.1 million (₴30.7 million/GBP 906,000/EUR 1.0 million).
 They must open a deposit account or obtain a guarantee from a Ukrainian bank for US$1.2 million, and they must have a dot.ua domain name.

 2021

 In early February, the first gambling licenses were issued in Ukraine, obtained by Spacex LLC, which operates the Cosmolot brand.
 The Ukrainian company Parimatch also received a license.
 The cost of the license for 5 years is ₴9 million.
 The third license was obtained by Gamedev LLC, the fourth on February 18, 2021, was obtained by First Element LLC, paying ₴23 million for it.

 Ukrainian Gaming Week, the first thematic conference on gambling in Ukraine, was scheduled for February 24.
 The UGW 2021 exhibition will take place on March 23–24.
 According to Ivan Rudy from the Game Regulation Commission, in February the budget received ₴70.2 million from the issuance of licenses, in total during 2021 it was planned to receive ₴6-7 billion.

+Liquidation of KRAIL and Creation of Playcity

+On April 1, 2025, the Cabinet of Ministers of Ukraine enforced a government resolution to officially liquidate the Commission for Regulation of Gambling and Lotteries (KRAIL).
+As part of an administrative reform of the gambling sector, the State Agency Playcity was designated as the legal successor to KRAIL, inheriting all property, rights, and obligations of the dissolved commission.
+The decree stipulated a strict timeline for the transition, setting a limit of six months for the liquidation process and a two-month period for creditors to submit claims following the enactment of the resolution.

+To manage the restructuring, a liquidation commission was established under the leadership of Natalia Denikeieva, the Deputy Minister of Digital Transformation of Ukraine.
+Her appointment and the procedural framework were further refined by subsequent government acts, including Cabinet Resolution No. 923, adopted on July 30, 2025.
+The reform effectively transferred regulatory oversight from the collegiate body of KRAIL to the new State Agency Playcity.